KsheerajP/Projects/AI-Scotland-Yard/README.md

 ## Overview

-This project is a digital simulation of the classic *Scotland Yard* board game powered by AI agents and graph-based pathfinding.
-The core logic is written in C for performance and exposed to Python using `pybind11`.
-A Python backend (FastAPI + Redis) powers both human and AI-driven multiplayer games via WebSockets and command-line interfaces.
+This project is a digital version of the Scotland Yard board game, where computer players move around a map of London.
+You can play against the AI or watch the computer play both sides.
+Detectives try to catch Mr. X, who uses different moves to hide and escape.
+The system handles the flow of the game and decides each player’s actions, making it easy to see how different strategies play out as the game progresses.

 ## Accessing the Code
 If you're interested in exploring the full complete code of this project, feel free to reach out to me via